ISAsxm/docker_amp/README.md

 * to list the containers:
     - $ docker-compose ps

-* to delete containers and data volumes (be careful, delete everything!):
+* to delete containers and data volumes (be careful, delete everything !) :
     - $ docker-compose down -v

 ----------------